jlaurens/edython/README.md

 # ezpython

-> Python made easy with Bmockly and Brython
+> Python made easy with Blockly and Brython

 #### Build Setup